Pujakurde/Covid19_Data_Analysis/README.md

 ## Technologies Used

-Python 3
+Python 3 ,
-Jupyter Notebook
+Jupyter Notebook ,
-Pandas
+Pandas ,
-NumPy
+NumPy ,
-Matplotlib and Seaborn
+Matplotlib and Seaborn,